indiana-university/rivet-docs/content/jobs/front-end-developer.md

 ---
 title: Front-end Developer, Design Systems
 draft: false
-description: "We are looking a front-end developer to join the User Experience Office Design System team at Indiana University"
+description: "We are looking for a front-end developer to join the User Experience Office Design System team at Indiana University"
 applyLink: "https://iujobs.peopleadmin.com/postings/70278"
 date: "2018-11-28"
 ---